 Eagle Harbor High School serves students in grades 9 through 12.
 We are located in Commodore Options School building, at the corner of High School Road and Madison Avenue North.
-We run on a block schedule that matches Bainbridge High School so that we may share classes and school activities.
-Classes start at 7:35 a.m. (zero period) and end at 3:00 p.m.
+We run on a block bell schedule that matches Bainbridge High School so that we may share classes and school activities.
+Classes start at 7:45 a.m. (zero period) and end at 3:10 p.m.

 As a small school, EHHS creates a learning community where every student is an essential part of the school.
-Through seminar -style classes, independent study advisories, and weekly individual conferences, the staff nurtures student growth.
+Through seminar-style classes and independent study advisories, the staff nurtures student growth.
 The school is committed to remaining small, allowing students and staff an opportunity to know each other over an extended period of time.
 We encourage parent involvement through supporting their student's individualized program, creating learning opportunities in the community, and serving on school committees.

 EHHS works to create opportunities for students to learn in a variety of settings.
 A strong core of classes on the campus is supplemented by outside community partnerships, independent contracts, and access to classes at other schools.
 We coordinate with Bainbridge High School, West Sound Technical Institute, and Running Start programs at neighboring community colleges.